Azure/aaz-dev-tools/docs/pages/usage/workspace_editor.md

 ![argument_flatten](../../assets/recordings/workspace_editor/argument_flatten.gif)

 > **Warning**
-> aaz-dev does __not__ support revert flattened argument.
+> aaz-dev does **NOT** support revert flattened argument.
 If you want to undo flatten, the simplest way is deleting the command and regenerate it from swagger again.

 ### Required and Optional Arguments